wxyz-abcd/node-haxball/README.md

     - `name`: name of the plugin.
 Must be unique, and is used internally in `Room.setPluginActive`.
 All Plugins can be accessed with their names via `Room.pluginsMap[name]`.
     - `active`: activation status of the plugin.
 You should use `Room.setPluginActive(name, active)` if you want to modify this value manually.

-  - `abstract callbacks`: These functions should be overridden when writing a GUI application using this API before creating the Plugin objects.
-These are defined in Plugin.prototype.
+  - `abstract callbacks`: These functions should be overridden when writing a GUI application using this API before creating any `Plugin` object.
+These are defined in `Plugin.prototype`.
     - `defineMetadata(metadata)`: Does nothing, returns nothing by default.
-This function should define the given metadata object inside this plugin object.
+This function should define the given `metadata` object inside this `Plugin` object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
-For example, the plugins in the example folder use the following metadata structure: {version, author, description, allowFlags}.
+For example, the plugins in the examples folder use the following metadata structure: `{version, author, description, allowFlags}`.
-    - `defineVariable(variable)`: Does nothing, returns variable's value by default.
-This function should define the given variable object inside this plugin object.
+    - `defineVariable(variable)`: Does nothing, returns `variable`'s value by default.
+This function should define the given `variable` object inside this `Plugin` object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
-For example, the plugins in the example folder use the following variable structure: {name, type, value, range, description}.
-This function should return the value of the variable since it is used once in the constructor for the plugin's "active" property.
+For example, the plugins in the examples folder use the following variable structure: `{name, type, value, range, description}`.
+This function should return the value of the `variable` since it is used once in the constructor for the plugin's `active` property.
 This function should be used whenever a variable whose value is changeable from outside will be defined.

   - `modifier callbacks`:
     - `[modifiedNick, modifiedAvatar, modifiedFlag] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. return null -> player is not allowed to join. customData is an optional data object returned from `room.modifyPlayerDataBefore`. host-only.